yaasiercode2025/FlagExplorerBackend/README.md

 # Flag Explorer Setup

-This project was created using .netCore.
+This project was created using .net 8.0.

 # Software required
  Download and install docker from this [link](https://www.docker.com/products/docker-desktop/).
 This is required to run the unit and integration tests.